 Severe weather-In recent years, PGE's territory has experienced unprecedented heat, historic ice and snowstorms, and wildfires.
-On January 13, 2024, the Company's service territory encountered the first of a series of severe winter weather events, including snow, ice, and high winds that caused catastrophic damage to physical assets and resulted in widespread customer power outages.
-For more information regarding the January 2024 severe winter weather events, see "Declared States of Emergency" within this Overview section of this Item 7.
-August 2023 experienced a record-breaking heat wave with temperatures in the region reaching all-time recorded highs for the month.
-This resulted in a peak load demand of 4,498 MW, beating the Company's previous all-time peak load demand, and surpassing the prior summer peak load by nearly 6%.
-The increase and severity of extreme weather events highlights the importance of combating the effects of climate change through decarbonizing the power supply and investing in a more reliable and resilient grid.
+In August 2023 the region experienced a record-breaking heat wave with temperatures reaching all-time recorded highs for the month.
+This resulted in a peak load demand of 4,498 MW, exceeding the Company's previous all-time peak load demand.
+Beginning January 13, 2024, the Company's service territory encountered the first of a series of severe winter weather events, including snow, ice, and high winds that caused catastrophic damage to physical assets and resulted in widespread customer power outages.
+For more information regarding the January 2024 severe winter weather events, see "Declared States of Emergency" and "RCE" within the Regulatory Matters section of this Overview.
+The increase and impact of severe weather events highlights the importance of combating the effects of climate change through decarbonizing the power supply and investing in a more reliable and resilient grid.